-The Nio ET7, the first Nio sedan, debuted at Nio Day 2020 in Chengdu, China on Saturday.
+The Nio ET7, the first Nio sedan, debuted at Nio Day 2020 in Chengdu, China in January this year.
 Here are five lesser-known facts about the Nio ET7:

 Bigger than the Tesla Model S & Lucid Air

 The Nio ET7 is widely seen as a rival to the Tesla Model S and the Lucid Air.
 It’s bigger than both of them, which should translate to a more spacious cabin specially for passengers in the rear seat.

 Nio ET7 vs. Tesla Model S vs. Lucid Air

 |Model/Dimension||Nio ET7||Tesla Model S||Lucid Air|

 |Height||1,505 mm||1,445 mm||1,410 mm|

 Up to 300 kW/500 Nm from one motor